 Immunosuppressive treatments (infliximab and adalimumab)

-In severe cases of hidradenitis suppurativa, treatments that suppress the immune system, such as adalimumab can be useful.
+In severe cases of hidradenitis suppurativa, treatments that suppress the immune system, such as adalimumab or infliximab, can be useful.

 However, there are risks associated with suppressing the immune system, so they are usually only prescribed by a dermatologist if other treatments do not work.